Christian Brüls: Standard Liège (loan)

 Brüls returned to Belgium when he re–joined Standard Liège on a season-long loan deal on 18 August 2015.

 Brüls scored on his Standard Liège debut, where he made his first start, in a 2–1 loss against Oostende.
 Thirty days later, on 23 September 2015, Brüls scored again in the sixth round of the Belgium Cup, in a 3–2 win over Coxyde.
 In a rivalry match against Anderlecht on 8 November 2015, Brüls received a red card after a second bookable offence, in a 1–0 win for Standard Liège.
 However, Brüls struggled at the club, due to his injuries concern and faced criticism from fans for his performance.
 As a result, his appearance was restricted to fourteen appearances and scoring once in all competition.
 Following this, Brüls returned to his parent club after being told by the club's management that he won't be returning.

 Zulte Waregem

 On 5 January 2023, Brüls signed a two-and-a-half-year contract with Zulte Waregem.

+SK Beveren

+On 26 December 2024, Brüls signed a one-and-a-half year contract with Beveren.